-Technology integration; early literacy; active learning; teacher action research; early childhood pedagogy
+Technology integration; early literacy; active learning; teacher action research; early childhood development; pedagogy

 - Lisenbee, P.S.
-(In Press).
+(2018).
 Field experiences support agency towards effective pedagogy.
 In S.Harris (Ed.).
 Effective Teaching: Educators Perspective of Meaning Making in Higher Education, (pp.).
 Charlotte, NC: Information Age Publishing.

 - Lisenbee, P.S.
 (2017).
 The role of literacy tutoring as a method for improving pedagogical knowledge, skills, and dispositions of preservice teachers.
 In J. Pilgrim, L.A.
 Sharp, & E. Hendrix (Eds.).
 Texas Association for Literacy Education Yearbook: Literacy Alive and Well!
 Supporting Effective Literacy Instruction for All Learners, Volume 4 (pp. 28-39).